musaddic/CSE499-Fault-Tolerance/Data.md

 Amazon EC2 Spot Instances offer spare compute capacity available in the AWS cloud at steep discounts compared to On-Demand instances.
 Spot Instances enable you to optimize your costs on the AWS cloud and scale your application's throughput up to 10X for the same budget.

-Using Spot Instance instead of EC2 instances at savings of up to 90% the On-Demand price.s
+Using Spot Instance instead of EC2 instances at savings of up to 90% the On-Demand price.